ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ---
 <!-- omit in toc -->
 ## <img src="/assets/images/set-outlooksignatures benefactor circle.png" style="height: 3em; object-fit:contain;" alt="Set-OutlookSignatures Benefactor Circle">
-**Set-OutlookSignatures is the open source gold standard to centrally manage and deploy email signatures and out-of-office replies for Outlook and Exchange.**
-Download the free and open-source core version from <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">GitHub</a> for free.

-**ExplicIT's Benefactor Circle add-on enhances the open source version with a great set of additional features and commercial support.**

-<a href="#52-trial-version" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Request a trial version</button></a>
-<a href="/contact" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Contact the Set-OutlookSignatures Benefactor Circle team</button></a>

 ## Welcome!<!-- omit in toc -->
 If email signatures or out-of-office replies are on your agenda, the following is worth reading - whether you work in marketing, sales, corporate communications, the legal or the compliance department, as Exchange or client administrator, as CIO or IT lead, as key user or consultant.